Discover the best of Nordic winter in Iceland and Norway!

 • Meals: lunch, refreshments & dinner

 You’ll begin the day by navigating through the Laugahraun lava field.
-On the way to the steaming Reykjafjöll Rhyolite Mountains, you’ll pass the multicolored slopes of Mt.
+On the way to the steaming Reykjafjöll rhyolite mountains, you’ll pass the multicolored slopes of Mt.
 Brennisteinsalda.
 The landscape gradually shifts as you ascend through narrow gorges, past the Stórihver hot springs, and over yellow mountain ridges.

 Soon, you’ll find yourself in the black obsidian desert of Hrafntinnusker—one of the most surreal spots on the trail.
 Here, your group will stop for lunch, surrounded by this stark and otherworldly terrain.